wouterzwerink/lightning/docs/source-app/workflows/mount_cloud_object_store.rst

 Configuring a Mount in a Work
 =============================

-To mount data from a cloud bucket to your app compute, initialize a ``Mount`` object with the source path and the absolute directory path where it should be mounted and pass it to the ``CloudCompute`` it should be mounted on.
+To mount data from a cloud bucket to your app compute, initialize a ``Mount`` object with the source path of the s3 bucket and the absolute directory path where it should be mounted and pass the ``Mount`` to the ``CloudCompute`` of the ``LightningWork`` it should be mounted on.

+In this example, we will mount an S3 bucket: ``s3://ryft-public-sample-data/esRedditJson/`` to ``/content/esRedditJson/``.

 .. code:: python
     :emphasize-lines: 9-12